Medowhill/pl_articles/en/9/index.md

 AE defined by the last article features only integers, sums, and differences.
-This article defines WAE by adding local variables to AE.
+This article defines VAE by adding local variables to AE.

 ## Identifiers